wsmd/react-use-form-state/README.md

 #### `formOptions.onTouched`

-A function that gets called after an input inside the form has lost focus, and marked as touched.
+A function that gets called after an input inside the form has lost focus, and is marked as touched.
 It will be called once throughout the component life cycle.
 This functions provides access to the input's `blur` [`SyntheticEvent`](https://reactjs.org/docs/events.html).

 ```js
 const [formState, inputs] = useFormState(null, {